benaubin/react-headless-phone-input/README.md

 ## Why?

 [Phone numbers are hard][falsehoods].
-Users expect to be able to enter phone numbers in the format they're used to, which likely doesn't include a country code.
+Users expect to be able to enter phone numbers in the format they're used to.
+Here's the problem: most people are used to national - or even local phone number formats.
+If you offload phone number validation to your backend (or an API), resolving the ambiguity becomes difficult or even impossible.

-This component helps you build a UI that gracefully guides your users towards correctly formatting their phone number.
-As output, you get unambigous e164-formatted phone numbers ready to use programmatically.
+This component helps you build a UI that gracefully guides your users towards unambigious phone number formats.
+And you get the result in standard e164 format: ready for use with any telephony service.

 Other libraries are generally heavy (phone number rulesets can be big - 99.1% of this library's [footprint][bundlephobia] is due to [libphonenumber-js]), force you to use their UI, and can't handle copy & paste or edit-in-place. `react-headless-phone-input` is designed for usability-first, and lets you bring your own input components.
 In fact, your existing input fields will almost certainly work with no modifications.

 ## Install